 I am a three-time recipient of Math For America‘s Master Teacher Fellowship, and I am active in MfA’s professional community.

 I was named runner-up for the inaugural Rosenthal Prize for Innovation in Mathematics Teaching, presented by the Museum of Mathematics.

-  I received the 2010 Sloan Award for Excellence in Teaching Science and Mathematics.
+I am a recipient of the Sloan Award for Excellence in Teaching Science and Mathematics.
 The Fund for the City of New York, which presents the award, has been recognizing public service in New York City for the past 30 years.